Curve integral formula for the M\"obius strip: Curve integral for Möbius strip

 The $g$-vector fan of the Möbius strip should be obtained from an appropriate projection of the $g$-vector fan of the doubled annulus with double the marked points.
 The projection is determined as follows: \emph{the $g$-vectors of the two curves on the annulus, mapping to the same curve on the Möbius strip, should become equal under the projection.} We quantify this projection by working out some examples.
 By inspection, we deduce the appropriate projection to be the following:

+It projects out an $n$-dimensional space in the $2n$-dimensional space in which the $g$-vectors for the doubled annulus reside. { We illustrate the idea pictorially for $n=1$ in Figure \ref{fig:projection picture for mobius1}.
+The $g$-vector fan for annulus with one marked point on each boundary is constructed in Appendix \ref{appendix A review}, \eqref{fan for annulus with 2 marked points}, and we project the fan onto $t+t'=0$:

+The pairs of curves, $C_i$ and $C_i'$, for $n>0$, maps to the same curve $C^{\ot}$ on the Mobius strip, and hence is counted only once.

-It projects out an $n$-dimensional space in the $2n$-dimensional space in which the $g$-vectors for the doubled annulus reside.
-The statement is independent of the reference triangulation.
-For a generic reference triangulation of the doubled annulus with coordinates $\{t_i,t_i'\}~,$ where $t_i'$ and $t_i$ are parameters for the two edges related to each other by a flip of two boundaries.
+The projection condition $t_i+t_i'=0$ is independent of the reference triangulation.} For a generic reference triangulation of the doubled annulus with coordinates $\{t_i,t_i'\}~,$ where $t_i'$ and $t_i$ are parameters for the two edges related to each other by a flip of two boundaries.
 For detailed worked examples, refer to Figures \ref{fig:g-vectors for Möbius1} and \ref{fig:g-vectors for Möbius2} for $n=1$ and $n=2$, respectively.
 Finally, Figure \ref{fig:g-vector fan for Möbius1,2} depicts the resultant $g$-vector fan for the two cases.

 The $g$-vectors for the Möbius strip are defined for a reference triangulation specified by the annulus reference triangulation.
 Here, in Figures \ref{fig:g-vectors for Möbius1}, \ref{fig:g-vectors for Möbius2} and \ref{fig:g-vector fan for Möbius1,2}, the reference triangulation is the analogue of the 'wheel-graph': the $n$-gon.